 Another way to check is to use an instant read thermometer.
 Insert the probe in the middle of the cake (not touching the bottom of the pan) and check it measures around 209°F (98°C).

-Take a look at my Air Fryer Chocolate cake – I covered the cake tin with foil in this instance which created an even rise.
+Take a look at my Air Fryer Chocolate cake – I covered the cake tin with aluminium foil in this instance which created an even rise.

-Tips for Air Fryer Cake
+Tips for perfect Air Fryer Cake

 - Use room temperature ingredients.
 You can soften butter by blasting in the microwave on the DEFROST setting for a few seconds.
 If your eggs are cold, submerge them in warm water for a few minutes.